arnsteio/short-shell-novice/04-loop.md

 possible to put the names into curly braces to clearly delimit the variable
 name: `$filename` is equivalent to `${filename}`, but is different from `${file}name`.
 You may find this notation in other people's programs.

-Finally,
-the command that's actually being run is our old friend `head`, so this loop prints out the first three lines of each data file in turn.

 > ## Follow the Prompt {.callout}
 >